 Cops absorb lots of information during the months they spend in the training academy.
-Then, when they finally do hit the streets they’re required to ride with a field training officer for a few months, a time when the FTO crams even more important stuff into their brains.
+Then, when they finally do hit the streets they’re required to ride with a field training officer for a few months, a time when the FTO crams even more important stuff into their brains, all while responding to crimes and complaints in real time.

-Here are a few tips taught to police officers that can help keep them safe and bring them home at the end of the day.
+Here are a few tips to help keep officers safe

 1. Remember these three words.
 You will survive!
 Never give up no matter how many times you’ve been shot, stabbed, or battered.